 This workshop offers a brief review of early childhood developmental stages and then correlates these to early childhood art development.
 Young children's art is reflective of what is going on in their typical development-in their bodies, minds, and souls.
-Early Childhood Educators will likely recognize and identify scribbles as being done by a child of a certain age but they may not know what else the child's drawing shows.
-In this workshop, we will look more deeply into children's art and explore how and why this is the art work being done by a child of this age while also considering what is simultaneously happening in the child's psychosexual, psychosocial, and cognitive development.
+Early Childhood Educators most likely may recognize and identify scribbles as being done by a child that is X months old.
+In this workshop, we will look more deeply into the actual art piece and explore how and why this is the art work being done by a child of this age by looking at the art while also considering what is simultaneously happening in the child's psychosexual, psychosocial, and cognitive development.